-Whether you are looking for a great appetizer or a perfectly easy main dish, these tender pork bites are my go-to quick and easy snack!
-They are so easy to cook in Reynolds Wrap® Heavy Duty Foil packets and are ready in under 30 minutes.
+Whether you are looking for a great appetizer or a perfectly easy main dish, these mojo pork tenderloin bites are my go-to quick and easy snack!
+They are so easy to cook in foil packets and are ready in under 30 minutes.
 So simple you can’t beat it!

-Make the foil packet: When you are finally ready for dinner – toss the contents of the bag into a 12-inch piece of foil that has been cupped in the middle using Reynolds Wrap® Heavy Duty Foil (check out this great tutorial from Girls Can Grill on how to make a perfect foil bowl).
+Next, make the foil packet: When you are finally ready for dinner – toss the contents of the bag into a 12-inch piece of foil that has been cupped in the middle using Heavy Duty Foil (check out this great tutorial from Girls Can Grill on how to make a perfect foil bowl).

 No fancy equipment needed